The current combined view for Haiti is avoid. Check the official advisory for the exact areas and restrictions before making any travel decision.

 Haiti danger summary

-Haiti is currently rated avoid by countrysignal.
+The current combined view for Haiti is avoid.
+The UK Foreign, Commonwealth & Development Office advises against all travel to this country.
 Armed gangs control most of the capital and key roads; the state has largely lost its monopoly on force since 2018.
 Kidnapping, gunfire and roadblocks are routine, and the main airport has repeatedly closed.
 Movement is extremely dangerous.
 This page reflects live data and updates as the situation changes.
 It is information, not official travel advice; always check your government's guidance before you travel.

 Risk at a glance